Sutto/transperth-api/doc/api/trains.md

 ## Nearby Train Stations

-By providing a `near` parameter with a formatted `lat,lng` pair, you can filter to only stations within a five kilometre distance from the specified location.
+By providing a `near` parameter with a formatted `lat,lng` pair, you can filter to only stations within a 2.5 kilometre distance from the specified location up to a limit of 5.

 For example,